Superlend/superkat/docs/whitepaper.md

 The user's deposited assets are allocated across the Euler Earn vault’s strategies through rebalance.
 When executing a rebalance, Earn vault will deposit more assets to the strategy or withdraw from it based on its current and target allocation amounts.

+Only an address that has the `Rebalancer` [role](#roles) can execute a rebalance operation.

+### Strategy Allocation Cap

+An address with the `Guardian` [role](#roles) can set a cap on the amount of asset that can be allocated in a certain strategy.

+If a cap is set for a strategy, that cap will be the max amount that can be allocated for that strategy during rebalance.

 ### Harvest

-Harvesting strategies are required to count for accrued yield, and this can be executed in a permissionless way by any user.
+Harvesting the strategies is required to count for accrued yield, and this is executed everytime withdraw/redeem operation is called, during rebalance, and can be directly executed in a permissionless way by any user.

-During harvesting, Earn vault goes through all the strategies to calculate the net yield amount, and that happens according to the order of the strategies in the withdrawal queue.
+During harvesting, Earn vault loop through all the strategies to execute the harvest of each individual strategy and calculate the net yield amount.
+Harvest flow happens according to the order of the strategies in the [withdrawal queue](#withdrawal-queue).

-In case of positive net yield, a performance fee is accrued, if applicable.
-In case of negative net yield, a loss deduction mechanism is applied.
+In case of net positive yield, a [performance fee](#performance-fee) is accrued, if applicable.
+In case of negative net yield, a [loss deduction mechanism](#loss-deduction) is applied.

 ### Performance Fee

+Earn vault's manager can set a performance fee, that will be accrued on every harvested net positive yield.
-A performance fee can be accrued for the aggregated net yield amount, by converting the fee assets to Euler Earn vault shares and minting it to the fee recipient.
+The fee amount will be converted to vault shares and minted to the fee recipient address.

+By default, the performance fee is set to 0, and is capped to 50%.

 ### Loss Deduction

-A loss deduction mechanism is implemented in case of harvesting a negative net yield amount.
-The net negative yield amount will be first deducted from the interest left to accrue, if not enough to cover that, the rest will be socialised across depositors.
+A loss deduction mechanism is applied in the case of harvesting a net negative yield amount.
+The net negative yield amount will be first deducted from the interest left to accrue, if that's not enough to cover the loss, the rest will be socialised across depositors.

-### Yield Gulping & Smearing
+### Yield Gulping & Interest Accruing

-Harvested positive yield is not instantly added to the Euler Earn vault total deposits, instead, it gets gulped as an interest to be distributed (smeared) along the smearing period (2 weeks), and that prevents sudden jumps in the euler earn vault’s exchange rate.
+Harvested positive yield is not instantly added to the Earn vault total deposits, instead, it gets gulped as an interest to be distributed (smeared) along the smearing period (2 weeks), and that prevents sudden jumps in the euler earn vault’s exchange rate.

 ### Withdrawal Queue

-A queue of strategies addresses, mainly used during yield harvesting and executing withdrawal requests from the euler earn.
+A queue of the added strategies addresses, mainly used during yield harvesting and executing withdrawal requests from Earn vault.
 Strategies are pushed into the withdrawal queue and removed from it when the add or removing strategy operation is called.

-Only the address that holds the withdrawal queue manager role can re-order it.
+Strategies addresses in the withdrawal queue can be re-ordered by the address that hold the `withdrawal queue manager` role.
+This can be used to position the strategies with the biggest allocations in the beginning of the withdrawal queue array to provide big depositors a cheaper withdraw operation.

 ### Roles